 Emirates’ planned 777X business class

-Unfortunately Emirates won’t start taking delivery of its 126-strong Boeing 777X order until 2023 at the earliest.
+Unfortunately Emirates doesn’t plan on starting to fly any of its new 777Xs until 2024 at the earliest.
 These planes were initially supposed to join Emirates’ fleet as of 2020, though that was delayed due to engine issues with the plane, and then delayed due to the pandemic.

-What do you make of Emirates’ delayed 777X timeline?
-Do you think all 777X deliveries will be delayed until 2023?
+What do you make of Emirates’ delayed Boeing 777X timeline?
+Do you think the airline will cancel more 777X orders?